DETAILED ACTION

 The claims are not patent eligible.

-Claim Rejections - 35 USC § 102
+Claim Rejections - 35 USC § 103

-The following is a quotation of the appropriate paragraphs of 35 U.S.C.
-102 that form the basis for the rejections under this section made in this Office action:
+The following is a quotation of 35 U.S.C.
+103 which forms the basis for all obviousness rejections set forth in this Office action:

-Claims 1-20 are rejected under 35 U.S.C.
-102(a)(2) as being anticipated by U.S. Patent Application Publication 2014/0279469 to Mendes (Mendes).
+Claims 1-4, 6-13, and 15-20 is/are rejected under 35 U.S.C.
+103 as being unpatentable over U.S. Patent Application Publication 2014/0279469 to Mendes (Mendes), in view of U.S. Patent Application Publication 2014/0149293 to Laracey (Laracey).

 Per claims 1, 8, and 15, Mendes teaches all of the claim limitations:

-send the transaction account data via a short-range wireless communication channel (the communication capable of being carried out by the client device includes short-range communication such as near-field communication, Bluetooth®, and so on, which Mendes teaches as being utilized by the client device to communicate data and that such communication methods are settled in the art) [Paragraphs 0099-0102 and 0006, 0009, 0031, and 0052, and 0093].
+send the transaction account data to a point-of-sale terminal via a short-range wireless communication channel (the communication capable of being carried out by the client device includes short-range communication such as near-field communication, Bluetooth®, and so on, which Mendes teaches as being utilized by the client device to communicate data and that such communication methods are settled in the art) [Paragraphs 0099-0102 and 0006, 0009, 0031, and 0052, and 0093].

-Per claim 2, Mendes teaches wherein the transaction account data is sent to a first computing device [Paragraphs 0099-0102 and 0006, 0009, 0031, and 0052, and 0093].
+Per claim 2, 9 and 16, Mendes teaches wherein the encoded token is a quick response (QR) code [Paragraphs 0099-0102 and 0006, 0009, 0031, and 0052, and 0093].

 Per claims 3, 13 and 19, Mendes teaches wherein the secure provisioning token comprises at least one of: a first identifier that identifies the at least one application for the transaction account, a second identifier that identifies an approval of the at least one application, or a third identifier that identifies the transaction account created as a result of the approval of the at least one application [Paragraphs 0035, 0090, and 0098-0099].

-Per claims 4, 10, and 17, Mendes teaches wherein the request for the transaction account data associated with the transaction account is sent to a first computing device [Paragraphs 0099-0102 and 0006, 0009, 0031, and 0052, and 0093].
+Per claims 4, 10, and 17, Mendes teaches wherein the transaction data received by the client device is encoded into a two-dimensional code [Paragraphs 0099-0102 and 0006, 0009, 0031, and 0052, and 0093].

 Per claims 7, 11, and 18, Mendes teaches wherein the transaction account data comprises at least one of: a transaction account identifier, an expiration date, or a user name [Paragraphs 0094-0098].